Groups, Orders, and Dynamics: A Non Left-Orderable Group, and More

 \begin{small} \begin{ex} Every Conradian order is of type I. Therefore, by Theorem \ref{st-th}, finitely-generated, locally-indicable groups admit left-orders of type I. \end{ex}

-\begin{ex} Smirnov's left-orders $\preceq_{\epsilon}$ (with $\varepsilon$ irrational; see \S \ref{ejemplificando-2}) on subgroups of the affine group are prototypes of type III left-orders.
-However, these groups being bi-orderable, they also admit left-orders of type I, which actually arise as limits os Smirnov type orders.
-Moreover, the description given in \ref{ejemplificando-2} shows that these groups do not admit type II left-orders.
+\begin{ex} Smirnov's left-orders $\preceq_{\varepsilon}$ (with $\varepsilon$ irrational; see \S \ref{ejemplificando-2}) on subgroups of the affine group are prototypes of type-III left-orders.
+However, these groups being bi-orderable, they also admit left-orders of type I, which actually arise as limits of Smirnov type orders.
+Moreover, the description given in \S \ref{ejemplificando-2} shows that these groups do not admit type-II left-orders.
 As a consequence, $\mathcal{LO}_{III}(\Gamma)$ is not necessarily closed inside $\mathcal{LO}(\Gamma)$.

-The last remark above may be straightened.
-Indeed, if we choose inside the Baumslag-Solitar group $BS(1,\ell)$ a sequence $(g_n)$ so that $g_n^{-1} (\varepsilon)$ tends to $+\infty$, then all conjugate left-orders $(\preceq_{\varepsilon})_{g_n}$ are of type III, but the limit left-order $\preceq_{\infty}$ is bi-invariant, hence of type I. Thus, a limit of type III left-orders in the same orbit of the conjugacy action may fail to be of type III. \end{ex}
+The last remark above can be made more precise.
+Namely, if we choose a sequence $(g_n)$ in (any non-Abelian subgroup of) the affine-group so that $g_n^{-1} (\varepsilon)$ tends to $+\infty$, then all conjugate left-orders $(\preceq_{\varepsilon})_{g_n}$ are of type III, but the limit left-order $\preceq_{\infty}$ is bi-invariant, hence of type I. Thus, a limit of type-III left-orders in the same orbit of the conjugacy action may fail to be of type III. \end{ex}